Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 Describe the pelvic exam

 Because I had a mass and they weren’t gonna rupture it, they pushed very gently to feel the edges, to feel it.
-So, it was really like a regular pelvic exam done at an annual gynecological physical.
+It was really like a regular pelvic exam done at an annual gynecological physical.

 They also then have to put a finger in your rectum because they can also feel it that way.
 They are very good about preparing you, telling you, making sure it’s not painful.